Philippines' typhoon rebuilding may cost more, last longer than Aceh

 "The rehabilitation cost will be more expensive for Haiyan, because a unit of a school will be more expensive than a school built in Aceh because of the design parameters."

-The government's initial estimates point to a reconstruction cost of as much as 250 billion pesos (3.4 billion pounds).
+The government's initial estimates point to a reconstruction cost of as much as 250 billion pesos ($5.7 billion).
 Aceh's rebuilding over eight years required nearly $7 billion, funded by the Indonesian government and international donors.

 Manila has said new structures in the typhoon-prone areas must be able to withstand winds of 300 kph (186 mph), close to Haiyan's maximum winds when it slammed into Eastern Samar province before crossing the central Philippines.